 When the required documentation is complete, you will need to fill out this form to notify DFML of your request to opt into PFML and submit your Notice of Election.

 After DFML receives your request and the required documentation, you will receive a formal notice informing you of the DFML's decision.

-Once enrolled in the program, you'll be required to remain enrolled for a minimum period of 3 years.
-During this time, you'll be required to file quarterly earnings reports and submit quarterly contribution payments based on your earnings.
+Once enrolled in the program, you'll be required to remain enrolled for at least 3 years.
+During this time, you'll be required to file quarterly earnings reports and submit the full quarterly contribution payments for both family and medical leave based on your earnings.

 Eligibility for benefits